Religious Studies (REL)

 A selected survey of the variety of theories and methodological approaches employed in the modern academic study of religion.
 Approaches to be examined in class include the psychological, sociological, anthropological, archeological, theological, feminist, and socio-biological.
 Classic thinkers may be included, but most of the course will focus on authors who represent recent developments, such as the new evolutionary approaches to religion.
 Course work will emphasize direct engagement with the writings of the major theorists themselves (reading and analysis of primary texts).

-Attributes: Faith-Reason Course, Undergraduate
+Attributes: CCC: Religious Studies, GEP: Faith-Reason Course, Undergraduate

 REL 470 Spec Topics in Religs Studies (3 credits)

 Concentrated focus on a selected theme in theology or religion at a highly-advanced level.
 Topic and content varies from semester to semester.
 Course may be taken twice for credit as the topic changes.
 Certifications vary by section.
-Does not fulfill the GEP.

-Attributes: Undergraduate
+Attributes: CCC: Religious Studies, Undergraduate

 REL 491 Intern in Religious Studies I (3 credits)